Submit a Support Ticket

 Issue category 2: Version migration

-Why Monarch upgrades break existing models.
-Monarch model files (.xmod in Monarch 15 and later, .dmod in earlier versions) encode trap definitions, field mappings, filters, and export configurations.
-Across major versions, Altair occasionally changes the internal XML schema, renames configuration keys, or deprecates trap types.
+Monarch model files encode trap definitions, field mappings, filters, and export configurations.
+Across major versions, Altair may change the internal XML schema, rename configuration keys, or deprecate trap types.
 A model built in an older version may open in a newer version yet produce incorrect output, fail silently, or require re-mapping of fields.
-The most common migration pain points are trap types that no longer exist in the new version, field expressions that use renamed or removed functions, and export configurations tied to ODBC drivers or file paths that have changed.

 2.1 — Model opens after an upgrade but produces no output or the wrong records